leonardojo/ggPlantmap/README.md

 ## Acknowledgements

-We would like to acknowledge Kaisa Kajala, Lisa Oskam, Monica Garcia Gomez, Pierre Gautrat and Kyra van der Velde for testing ggPlantmap.
-We also would like to acknowledge Andres Romanowski for providing some data for the initial tests of ggPlantmap.
+I would like to acknowledge Kaisa Kajala, Lisa Oskam, Monica Garcia Gomez, Pierre Gautrat and Kyra van der Velde for testing ggPlantmap.
+I also would like to acknowledge Andres Romanowski for providing some data for the initial tests of ggPlantmap.